lucsanto/libft/README.md

 <h2>Description</h2>

-Libft é o primeiro projeto do curricullum da 42 São Paulo.
-O objetivo desse projeto é recriar várias funções da standard C library (libc) e implementar outras funções que serão uteis para projetos futuros.
+Libft is the first project in the 42 São Paulo curriculum.
+The goal of this project is to recreate several functions from the standard C library (libc) and implement other functions that will be useful for future projects.

 This project reinforces very important concepts of C programming, such as memory manipulation, string handling, pointers, dynamic allocation, file descriptors, linked lists and Makefile.